 - Vegetables.
 Many rats love a variety of veggies.
 Green vegetables like broccoli are healthy choices and provide an extra crunch to their diet.
 Squash is also another choice if the squash is fully cooked.

 - Nuts and seeds.
 Nuts and seeds are healthy sources of protein for your pet rat, but be careful.
-Raw peanuts for example and soy nuts can be deadly to rats, while raw cashews are fine.
+Raw peanuts and soy nuts can be deadly to rats, while raw cashews are fine.

 - Lean meats in moderation.
 While this tidbit of advice is up to the owner, small amounts of lean, cooked poultry, especially chicken, can be a delicious treat for your rat.
 In fact, chicken bones can serve as a good chew toy to keep their teeth trim and clean.
 Beef and ham are not recommended for rats, as the protein content can be too high and the nutritional value can be too low.